Before we go to our Bolivia Budget and Expenditures, here are some statistics to place all this in context:

 You can conclude considering the number of sights and the low percentage of budget we spent on it, sightseeing in Bolivia didn’t eat up much of our travel budget.

 We rough camped quite a bit as well as stayed with friends.
-We spent money on one or two campsites and Hotel Oberland in Mallasse (La Paz) where we stayed a couple of weeks + parked the Land Cruiser for the duration of our visit to the Netherlands.
-Here’s an overview of all our accommodations + rough camps, including GPS Waypoints.
+We spent money on one or two campsites and Hotel Oberland in Mallasse (La Paz, book here) where we stayed a couple of weeks + parked the Land Cruiser for the duration of our visit to the Netherlands.
+Here’s an overview of accommodations overland camps in Bolivia, including GPS Waypoints.

 Not clearly defined.
 Anything of size/price that I’d write down, which could be books, clothes, repair/replacement of stuff (not car related), etc.